GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_dataset.rst

   use biases contemporary to the twilights.
 * Twilight flats.

+.. warning::  The Bad Pixel Masks (BPMs) are now found in the archive rather than packaged with the software.
+You must get the static BPM from the archive.
+See :ref:`getBPM` in :ref:`tips_and_tricks`.

 +---------------+---------------------+--------------------------------+
 | Science       || N20170614S0201-205 || 10 s, i-band                  |
 +---------------+---------------------+--------------------------------+